Contact the estate

 OUR LAND

-The terres blanches are composed of clay and limestone.
-They are located on the westernmost hills of the Sancerrois region.
-These soils slow down the ripening of the grapes, enabling a later harvest and better health.
+The Terres Blanches are composed of clay and limestone and are located on the westernmost hills of the Sancerrois region.
+These soils slow down the ripening of the grapes, allowing them to be harvested later and in better condition.

 en_GB